sophgn/linnstrument-firmware/README.md

 Note that while you may be used to your Linnstrument lighting up multiple pads when you press a single one (the other pads are repeats of the same note), with the kite layout all the notes are actually slightly different, so pressing a pad will only light up that pad.

 # Caveats
 - Because MIDI only supports 128 notes, the Linnstrument pads that go beyond that range are disabled.
 This won't be noticable on the smaller Linnstrument, but on the full-size device, 128 notes plus a 13 note row offset means 194 pads lit, falling just 6 pads shy of the full 200 pads.
-By default they'll all be in the top corner; as usual you can shift everything around with transpose settings (or just use split mode!)
+By default the disabled pads will all be in the top corner; as usual you can shift them around with the "transpose lights" settings.
-- Linnstrument pad color lighting settings will still be based on 12-degree scales, so no lighting pattern you try will be very useful for 41edo.
-Kite-specific lighting is an area for future exploration, but it doesn't need to be at the firmware level - simply send MIDI to your instrument and it will light the pads accordingly.
+- Linnstrument pad color lighting default settings are all based on 12-degree scales, not very useful for 41edo.
+Kite-specific lighting can be added with the `SCALE SELECT` custom light pattern mode, or you can send MIDI to your device and it will light the pads accordingly.
 Pure Data might be a good software choice for this.
-- The arpeggiator is currently unaware of the skipfretting patch and will exhibit undefined behavior for now.
-- The skip-fretting feature always starts disabled and is not yet stored across device restarts.

 # Install
 Follow the [standard directions](https://www.rogerlinndesign.com/support/support-linnstrument-update-software), but replace the `.bin` file in the updater bundle with the one found in the Releases section of this project.